Luo-Zhengding/Unsupervised-GFANC/README.md

 - [A hybrid sfanc-fxnlms algorithm for active noise control based on deep learning](https://arxiv.org/pdf/2208.08082)
 - [Performance Evaluation of Selective Fixed-filter Active Noise Control based on Different Convolutional Neural Networks](https://arxiv.org/pdf/2208.08440)

-<p style="color: blue;">If you find our work interesting, please consider citing our papers.
-Thanks for your interest, and have a great day!</p>
+**If you find our work interesting, please consider citing our papers.
+Thanks for your interest, and have a great day!**